<figure> HTML-Element für eigenständige Inhalte mit optionalem Beschriftungselement

 Dieses Element enthält nur die globalen Attribute.

-• Üblicherweise ist ein <figure> ein Bild, eine Illustration, ein Diagramm, ein Code-Snippet usw., das im Hauptfluss eines Dokuments referenziert wird, aber an eine andere Stelle im Dokument oder in einen Anhang verschoben werden kann, ohne den Hauptfluss zu beeinflussen.
+<figure>ein Bild, eine Illustration, ein Diagramm, ein Code-Schnipsel usw., das im Hauptfluss eines Dokuments referenziert wird, aber in einen anderen Teil des Dokuments oder in einen Anhang verschoben werden kann, ohne den Hauptfluss zu beeinflussen. - Eine Beschriftung kann mit dem

-• Eine Beschriftung kann dem <figure> Element zugeordnet werden, indem ein <figcaption> in das <figure> Element eingefügt wird (als erstes oder letztes Kind).
-Das erste <figcaption> Element, das in der Abbildung gefunden wird, wird als deren Beschriftung dargestellt.
+<figure>-Element verknüpft werden, indem ein<figcaption>darin eingefügt wird (als erstes oder letztes Kind).
+Das erste<figcaption>-Element, das in der Figur gefunden wird, wird als die Beschriftung der Figur dargestellt. - Das

 Beispiele